Why Should You Invest in Quality Backpacking Gear?

 Footwear

 Good footwear is also essential when it comes to backpacking.
-Whether you get trail runners or hiking boots depends on personal preferences, but either way, it is worth taking the time to find the right fit for your needs.
+Whether you get trail runners or hiking boots depends on personal preferences.
+Either way, it is worth taking the time to find the right fit for your needs.
 Typically, you need to size up a little and make sure you leave a thumb’s width between your big toe and the end of the shoe.

 When it comes to backpacking footwear, yes, splurge!